We guarantee your room will be available to check-in by 3:00pm.

 Interested in a workout during your stay?
 Day passes to the Coronado Community Center, featuring the latest cardio, resistance, and flexibility equipment are available at the community center for $10.00

 Reservations must be cancelled 72-hours prior to arrival to avoid a penalty of one nights' room & tax.
-For arrivals June 19 through September 7 (excluding 4th of July packages), reservations must be cancelled 7-days prior to arrival to avoid forfeited deposit; the one-nights room and tax deposit will be taken 7-days prior to arrival; All Suites must be cancelled 14-days prior to arrival to avoid a penalty of one-nights' room and tax.
+For arrivals June through September 3rd (excluding 4th of July packages.
+CXL for 4th of July call hotel direct.), reservations must be cancelled 7-days prior to arrival to avoid forfeited deposit; the one-nights room and tax deposit will be taken 7-days prior to arrival.

 Select room types are located on the second floor with one flight of stairs.
 If you have any special needs or requests please contact our front desk to make arrangements.
 We are happy to accommodate these needs as best as we can.